 On top of telling us about caves, Henk answered all our questions about the island, proving knowledgeable and insightful about the natural and human world of Bonaire and giving us a far more profound understanding of the island.

-I’m a sucker for horseback riding.
-I don’t understand the deep satisfaction I feel sitting on a horse’s back, but I’ve come to accept it and seek out opportunities (there are few in Juneau) to ride.
+I’m a sucker for horseback riding and seek out opportunities (there are few in Juneau) to ride.
 I read an article in a Bonaire travel guide about a stable that offers rides and swims with horses, so I gave them a call and wound up joining a couple from Pennsylvania on a morning ride.
 The stable was small, home to six horses, and so remote that the owner has to drive buckets of water to water them every day.
 Happy to be around horses and pleased that the weather wasn’t suggesting rain, I hopped onto my ex-racehorse steed (from Venezuela, I think), named Renegade.

 The ride was very pleasant.
 We wound our way through paths among scrub bushes and cacti, onto the mud plains that run along the edge of the mangrove, and onto a road that leads to Lac Cai (the bay surrounded by mangroves).
 We walked most of the time, though I let Renegade trot as often as I could.
 Our guide Tessa told me that Renegade needed to be kept under control if he ever started galloping.
 Galloping?
 I asked--do you mean cantering!?!?
 Evidently she meant galloping, but I had no intention of going beyond a canter--or of loosing control.
 She said that when Renegade had taken off in the past, only one person had managed to stay on.
 Anyway, at one point along the road, the other woman in the group and I were trotting together and Renegade gracefully broke into the most lovely canter I’ve ever experienced.
 I enjoyed it as long as I could (always under control), but all too soon Tessa called me to stop, as the woman I had been trotting with was screaming in terror at the increasing speed of her steed, and mine was encouraging it.